kubernetes/perf-tests/network/benchmarks/netperf/README.md

  The command line option * --hostnetworking * will inject the *hostNetwork: true* specifier into all the podSpec templates.

+ * Network policies (The point of this module, is to see if a bigger number of network policies slows the performance)

+ The command line option * -ingress * will create ingress network policies with IP block CIDR 10.0.x.1.
+The maximum is 255, default is 0.

+ The command line option * -egress * will create egress network policies with IP block CIDR 10.0.x.1.
+The maximum is 255, default is 0.

+ If the ingress or egress flag is used, then a default ingress and egress network policy is added, that matches the namespace of the netperf Pods, and allows traffic across them.

  ```bash

  $ go run ./launch.go -h